demisto/content-docs/docs/concepts/dev-requirements.md

 ### Docker

-If you are writing code (i.e. Integrations and Scripts), you will need to run several linters and [unit tests](unit-testing) to validate your code, as we do in our build process.
-In this case you must install docker.
-See: https://docs.docker.com/install/ for install options.
+If you are writing code (i.e. Integrations and Scripts), you will need to run several linters and [unit tests](../integrations/unit-testing) to validate your code, as we do in our build process.
+In this case, you must install docker.
+Visit the [docker site installation page](https://docs.docker.com/install/) for installation options.

 :::note
 If you're using WSL, you cannot run Docker natively on WSL, but you can install Docker Desktop on Windows and configure WSL to communicate to it using [this](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) tutorial.